 Oatmeal Porridge For Toddlers

-For toddlers, you can use rolled oats or steel cut oats, cook according to the package instructions.
+When preparing oatmeal for toddlers, you can use rolled oats or steel cut oats, cook according to the package instructions.
 Just keep in mind that steel cut oats will take about 15 minutes longer to cook.
 As liquid you can use some milk (regular or plant milk) instead of water and also add chopped fresh fruits or dried fruits, nuts, seeds and spices.

 Recipes with oats for baby/toddlers